camptocamp/c2cgeoportal/doc/administrator/wmstime.rst

 Most of the configuration is done in the mapfile as described in the above section.
 However the time widget must be configured via the admin interface.
-Two different widget types are available: A time slider and a datepicker widget.
+Two different widget types are available: a time slider and a datepicker widget.
 The preferred widget can be selected in the admin interface (field ``Time widget``).

 Note that the time mode can be changed.
 The time mode is one of: